sudo2801/VPFaceDetection/README.md

 Welcome to the Video Player with Face Detection project!
 This project combines the power of React, Fabric.js, and Face-api.js to create a video player with real-time facial detection.

+#Features

+Video Upload: Users can upload a video using the input tag.
+Fabric.js Integration: Utilizes Fabric.js to manage the canvas and video elements.
+Face-api.js Integration: Implements facial detection within the video using Face-api.js.
+Video Player Interface: Design includes play/pause controls for a seamless user experience.
+Face Detection with Fabric.js: Draws rectangles around detected faces using Fabric.js.
+User Interaction: Real-time face detection on the canvas while playing the uploaded video

 ## Project Setup

 ### Installation